REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

 At the end of last year, the U.S. election exposed our nation’s spectacular capacity for divisive and polarizing rhetoric.
 Regardless of your political leanings, the discourse in every corner of American society displayed tendencies to demonize the “other’s” views.

-Some of you asked me to speak up and dispel uncertainty and fear in the Pengyou community after the election.
+Some of you asked me to speak up and dispel uncertainty and fear in this young and diverse community after the election.
 But I wasn’t ready.
 I was struggling with, and truth be told became overwhelmed, by many difficult questions at the heart of our movement to build bridges; questions such as:

 - What is the cure to division in our community, nation, and the world, when the act of standing up for one’s belief concurrently offends or demonizes another group?